Kenning

 Kenning addresses this issue by providing a unified API that focuses on deployment tasks rather than their implementation - the developer decides which implementation should be used for each task, and with Kenning, it is possible to do in a seamless way.
 This way, switching to another target platform results, in most cases, in a very small change in the code, instead of reimplementing larger parts of a project.
 This is how Kenning can get the most out of the existing Deep Neural Network training and compilation frameworks.

-Seamless nature of Kenning also allows developers to quickly evaluate the model on various stages of optimizations and compare them as shown in Example use case of Kenning.
+Seamless nature of Kenning also allows developers to quickly evaluate the model on various stages of optimizations and compare them as shown in Kenning usage.

 Kenning installation